Sosanji Station: Lines

 Sosanji Station is served by the Nichinan Line and is located 10.2 km from the starting point of the line at Minami-Miyazaki.

 Layout

 The station, which is unstaffed, consists of a side platform serving a single track at grade in an area of rural farmland.
 There is no station building, only a simple shelter made from disused rails on the platform.

-Adjacent stations

 History

 The private Miyazaki Light Railway (宮崎軽便鉄道) (later renamed the Miyazaki Railway) opened the station on 20 March 1915 as an additional station on a line which it had laid in 1913 between Minami-Miyazaki and Uchiumi (now closed).
 The station closed when the Miyazaki Railway ceased operations on 1 July 1962.
 Subsequently, Japanese National Railways (JNR) extended its then Shibushi Line north from Kitagō towards Minami-Miyazaki on the same route and reopened Sosanji as an intermediate station on 8 May 1963.
+In 1978 the platform was extended by 20 meters, giving it an effective length of 90 meters.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.